 - Monitoring & Evaluation

-Track Progress: Use a dashboard to monitor bill progress, code adoption rates, and enforcement.
+Track Progress: Use a dashboard to monitor the adoption and enforcement of the legislative and regulatory codes.
 Impact Assessment: Post-disaster reviews to evaluate reduced damage in compliant areas.
 Adaptation: Adjust strategies based on feedback and emerging climate trends.

 - Sustainability & Long-Term Integration